KARTOFF8xE/Projektseminar_Robotik_2023/visualize_path/README.md

 The visualize_path package implements a node that is meant to visualize the latest 1000 published limits by [lidar_curb_detection](../lidar_curb_detection/README.md), [wayfinding](../wayfinding/README.md) or [decider](../decider/README.md).

 ## Concept
-Storing the received values for the left and the right limit and visualizing the latest 1000.
+Storing the received values for each left and right limit and visualizing the latest 1000.
+Valid values are inked in green (left limits) and red (right limits).
+If a package also publishes invalid values (like [lidar_curb_detection](../lidar_curb_detection/README.md) and [wayfinding](../wayfinding/README.md)) it colors them in petrol.

 ## Parameters
 - __robot_specific__: <br>